-The nearest Underground stations to Chinatown are Leicester Square (one-minute walk) and Piccadilly Circus (three minutes' walk).
-The nearest train station is Charing Cross, which is an eight-minute walk or one stop on the Underground Northern Line via Leicester Square.
+The nearest Underground stations to Chinatown are Leicester Square (one-minute walk) and Piccadilly Circus (three-minute walk).
+The nearest train station is Charing Cross, which is an eight-minute walk or one stop on the Underground Northern line via Leicester Square.

-The free Chinese New Year event usually takes place on the same day in Trafalgar Square, which is around six minutes’ walk from Chinatown.
+The free Chinese New Year event takes place on the same day in Trafalgar Square, which is around a six-minute walk from Chinatown.
 It features a spectacular stage show with lion dances and cultural performances.

-Home to Nelson’s Column, four bronze lions and the National Gallery, this famous square is a couple of minutes’ walk from Charing Cross Station, which has Underground and train services.
-Leicester Square (five minutes' walk), Embankment (eight minutes' walk) and Piccadilly Circus (eight minutes' walk) Tube stations are also a short distance away.
+Home to Nelson’s Column, four bronze lions and the National Gallery, this famous square is a two-minute walk from Charing Cross Station, which has Underground and train services.
+Leicester Square (five-minute walk), Embankment (eight-minute walk) and Piccadilly Circus (eight-minute walk) Tube stations are also a short distance away.

 Bus services are readily available to other London locations from the bus stops surrounding the square.